CopilotCreations/deja-view/docs/ARCHITECTURE.md

 # Architecture

-This document describes the architecture of Fortuna Prismatica, a privacy-first local daemon for tracking and analyzing digital activity.
+This document describes the architecture of Deja View, a privacy-first local daemon for tracking and analyzing digital activity.

 ## System Overview

-Fortuna Prismatica is designed as a modular, asyncio-based system with clear separation of concerns between collection, storage, analysis, and reporting.
+Deja View is designed as a modular, asyncio-based system with clear separation of concerns between collection, storage, analysis, and reporting.

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐